elysium-suite/aeacus/docs/userproperties.md

 ## Windows User Properties

 These are the user properties that you would normally find the user edit dialog.
 (Plus some extra goodies!)
+These properties are used with the check `UserDetail`.
+For more information on how this check works, please visit our [check documentation](checks.md)!

 **Usernames are case-sensitive.** `Yes`/`No` are not case-sensitive.
 If you input something other than "yes" or "no" for a boolean check, it defaults to "no".